gastonschabas/rumble-on-scala/README.md

     sonarcloud.
     - [Continuous Delivery](.github/workflows/cd.yml): it will be triggered each time new code is pushed to master.
     Unit tests, Integration tests and static code analyser will be executed, and the generated reports will be sent to sonarcloud.
-Once all the steps mentioned before were executed, it will publish a docker image to the following docker hub repo https://hub.docker.com/repository/docker/gastonschabas/rumble-on-scala, which means the image can be pulled to be executed in an environment that can run docker containers.
+Once all the steps mentioned before were executed, it will bump the project version and publish a tag.
+    - [Create Release](.github/workflows/realese.yml): each time a tag is published a docker image is publish to the following docker hub repo https://hub.docker.com/repository/docker/gastonschabas/rumble-on-scala, which means the image can be pulled to be executed in an environment that can run docker containers.
-    - [Scala Steward](https://scala-steward.org): Scala Steward is a bot that helps you keeping scala library dependencies and sbt plugins up-to-date.
+    - [Scala Steward](https://scala-steward.org): Scala Steward is a bot that helps you keep scala library dependencies and sbt plugins up-to-date.
 This workflow is scheduled to be triggered each Saturday at 9AM.

 ### Build & Publish Local Docker Image